isneezy/eos-dev-machine-setup/README.md

 Before running the playbook and configure your system, update `group_vars/all/all.yml` file to suit your needs, by disabling things you don't want and enabling the ones you want.
 Don't forget to chnage `local_username` variable to your own username or pass it as env var `-e "local_username=$USER"` whe running the playbook.

-Install dependencies with `ansible-galaxy install -r requirements.yml` and then invoke the following commad as yourself, the primary user.
+Invoke the following commad as yourself, the primary user.
 Not root.
 `ansible-playbook setup.yml` or `ansible-playbook setup.yml -e "local_username=$USER" -K` if you want to override the `local_username` variable in `group_vars/all/all.yml` file.

 ## What gets installed and cofigured?